cartoonmangodev/react-boilerplate-redux-saga-hoc/Readme.md

 ---

-    A person who wants to do development faster and also who doesn't want to create constants, reducer, saga, actions repeatedly.
+    A person who wants to do development faster and also doesn't want to create constants, reducer, saga, actions repeatedly.

 ## # Overview